artomweb/internshipPoster/main.typ

 )

 = Introduction
-This project developed a gearbox for a novel origami based robot which can leverage the same contraction mechanism for shape change and locomotion.
+This project developed a gearbox for a novel origami-based robot which can leverage the same contraction mechanism for shape change and locomotion.
 The robot consists of two parts; a circular flexible skeleton and an origami cap on either side.
 By pulling in the corners of the skeleton, a shape change can occur.
 By contracting these corners in sequence, the robot is able to achieve locomotion.
-The transformation and locomotion is done with a single motor, creating an under-actuated design.
+The transformation and locomotion is achieved with a single motor, creating an under-actuated design.

 #figure(
   image("images/noOrigamiOverhead.png"),